adedomin/csc341-project/gym.md

     *firstly, we will discuss the upper most important entities, display tables about them and talk about their sub classes and how they enhance the data model as a whole.*
     *afterwards, I will discuss the high level knowledge of the business and how these entites came about.*
     *Models of the data will be strewn across the document to enhance the understanding.*
+    *For detailed and summarized revision history, please see: <https://github.com/adedomin/csc341-project>*

 papersize: letter
 geometry: margin=2cm